Boris Pasternak was born 10 February 1890, and died 30 May 1960

 - Art has two constant, two unending concerns: It always meditates on death and thus always creates life.

-- Poetry is a rich, full-bodied whistle, cracked ice crunching in pails, the night that numbs the leaf, the duel of two nightingales, the sweet pea that has run wild, Creation’s tears in shoulder blades.
+- Poetry is a rich, full-bodied whistle; It is cracked ice crunching in pails; It is the night that numbs the leaf; It is the duel of two nightingales; It is the sweet pea that has run wild; It is Creation’s tears in shoulder blades.

 - What is laid down, ordered, factual, is never enough to embrace the whole truth; life always spills over the rim of every cup.